-Net income attributable to noncontrolling interests (which includes nonredeemable noncontrolling interests in consolidated properties, limited partners' interests in the Operating Partnership, redeemable noncontrolling interests in consolidated properties and preferred distributions payable by the Operating Partnership on its outstanding preferred units) is a component of consolidated net income.
-In addition, the individual components of other comprehensive income (loss) are presented in the aggregate for both controlling and noncontrolling interests, with the portion attributable to noncontrolling interests deducted from comprehensive income attributable to common stockholders.
+Net income attributable to noncontrolling interests (which includes nonredeemable and redeemable noncontrolling interests in consolidated properties) is a component of consolidated net income.
+During the three and six months ended June 30, 2014 and 2013, no individual components of other comprehensive income (loss) were attributable to noncontrolling interests.

-(Dollars in thousands, except share and per share amounts and where indicated in millions or billions)
+(Dollars in thousands, except unit and per unit amounts and where indicated in millions or billions)